-Soal and action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness and below 11.1% in A-G + CTE pathway completion rate Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
-Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives. secondary education interests.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness pathway.
+They were also below the state average of 44.5% completing A-G courses, and below 11.1% in A-G + CTE pathway completion rate Our English Learners, low-income and foster youth students need to be prepared to pursue a career or attend a college.
+Students, teachers, and parents provided feedback indicating that they support the value of meaningful student activities and incentives.
+Scope: Schoolwide career inventory, exploration, and overview of professional job skills to align their career or post-secondary education interests.
 Support personnel and partnerships are essential to tailor and implement the support needed for students.
 We require all students to participate in a work readiness course and offer a job and mentorship program for interested students.
 These actions will positively impact our college and career readiness rates for our English Learners, low-income, and foster youth student population.
-We will also consider input from the parents, students, and teachers.
-Scope: Schoolwide As soon as students enroll with us, they engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
+As soon as students enroll with us, they engage in career inventory, exploration, and professional skills, to align their interests into either CTE or other secondary education.
 We take into consideration local employment opportunities and student interests to help guide students into valuable coursework.
 Support personnel, staff, partnerships, and materials are essential to tailor and implement the curriculum for students.
 Throughout the school year and on an ongoing basis, teachers and counselors promote student interest in post-secondary endeavors.
 We have witnessed our students be successful in these programs.
-We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide 2.2 Action: Professional development addressing English Learners, low income and foster youth students To address this need, we are committed to providing professional development for teachers that focuses on strategies to improve ELA Math, and Science performance.
-We will be monitoring We will closely monitor progress on the CAASPP results, especially for English learners, LTEL,
+We expect that these actions will have a positive impact on our college and career readiness rates for our English learners, LTEL, low-income, foster youth, and students with disabilities Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+We will also consider input from the parents, students, and teachers.